guimaraes13/NeuralLog/README.md

 (`examples/family/data/best_program.pl`), the model will be load from the saved weights.

-One could possible resume training from here, but, in this case, by passing no training set, there will be no training.
+One could possibly resume training from here, but, in this case, by passing no training set, there will be no training.

-The inferences will be save to the file:
+The inferences will be saved to the file:
 `outputPath` + `lastInference` + `test_set.pl`.
 Since the examples are in the test set, in this case:
 `examples/family/data/best_eval_test_set.pl`